gnanasenthil654321/Google-app-script/README.md

 Google-app-script
 =================
-Files written to manipulate google apps to wish and will.
+Google App scripts written to manipulate google apps to wish and will.